top of page

 Request Training and/or Technical Assistance

-The target audience for this TTA may be experiencing challenges and barriers to better serve victims from Tribal lands such as lack of knowledge regarding culturally appropriate needs of victims, learning more tools for safety planning with victims as they access legal assistance, lack of understanding Tribal sovereignty and Tribes exercising criminal authority, not prioritizing the importance of protecting victim information (ex: confidentiality), lack of knowledge around the dynamics of domestic violence, sexual assault, stalking, dating violence such as motive for violence, why victim returns to abuser, needs of children who witness violence.
+The target audience for this TTA may be experiencing challenges and barriers to better serve victims from Tribal lands such as lack of knowledge regarding culturally appropriate needs of victims, learning more tools for safety planning with victims as they access legal assistance, lack of understanding Tribal sovereignty and Tribes exercising criminal authority, finding ways to prioritize the importance of protecting victim information (ex: confidentiality), lack of knowledge around the dynamics of domestic violence, sexual assault, stalking, dating violence such as motive for violence, why victim returns to abuser, needs of children who witness violence.

 Please share your training/technical assistance request with us and we will get back to you within 5 business days.